 I am fully qualified as a Humanistic Psychotherapeutic Counsellor, with a Postgraduate Diploma from Brighton University.
 You do not need to understand what humanistic counselling is to come see me!
 For those who would like to know more, my theoretical approach is predominantly person-centred, with a strong grounding in attachment theory and relational psychotherapy.
 I also draw upon elements of Transactional Analysis, Existential therapies and Gestalt.
 I offer creative ways of working such as a sand tray for those who want to use this mode of exploration.

 I have completed a wide variety of trainings and am committed to on-going training and professional development.
+I have high ethical standards, maintaining confidentiality and professional boundaries.
 I am a member of the BACP as an ethical body and have a strong commitment to professionalism, whilst remaining down to earth and human!

 Areas of counselling I deal with

 - Attachment disorder

 - Binge-eating disorder

 - Body dysmorphic disorder

 - Carer support

 - Child related issues